 This review seeks to summarize our current state of knowledge, identify data gaps, and move the field in a predictive direction.
 To this end, first, I examine thermal performance curves (TPCs) as a promising first-step approach to predict the effects of changing temperature on parasites and disease.
 Second, I consider reasons why some disease pathologies may be intensified by climate change, supporting these reasons with examples from several prominent case studies.
-Third, although temperature is one of the biggest drivers of disease that is changing with climate, other important climate-related disease drivers, such as dissolved oxygen, salinity, ocean acidification (OA), and species distributions, are changing and may also play a role; I summarize the effects of these influential yet underrepresented variables in studies of climate change and disease.
-Finally, I propose that the responses of host-parasite dynamics to climate change require broader investigation than vital rates and transmission rates measured on the host-parasite pair in isolation from their community.
+Third, although temperature is one of the biggest drivers of disease that is changing with climate, other important climate-related disease drivers, such as dissolved oxygen, salinity, ocean acidification (OA), and species distributions, are changing and may also play a role; I summarize the effects of these influential yet underrepresented variables in studies of climate change require broader investigation than vital rates and transmission rates measured on the host-parasite pair in isolation from their community.
 Rather, it is often necessary to measure host-parasite dynamics in a natural context, because alterations of host-parasite interactions can ramify to affect the community, and some effects on the community can themselves feed back on host-parasite dynamics.